UPSC Exam > UPSC Notes > Indian Economy for UPSC CSE > NCERT Solutions - Introduction (Macroeconomics)

 NCERT Solutions for Class 12 Economics - Introduction (Macroeconomics)

 (iii) Government: A state/government provides law and order, maintains growth and stability and provides administrative services.
-The main motive of a government is to undertake developmental projects such as dams, roads, heavy industries that usually have long gestation periods.
-The government invests in education, health sector and provides these services at nominal price.
+The main motive of a government is to undertake developmental projects such as dams, roads, and heavy industries that usually have long gestation periods.
+The government invests in the education, and health sector and provides these services at a nominal price.
 The motive of a government is to serve and not to make profits.

-(iv) External sector: This sector is engaged in export and import (external trade) of goods and services.
+(iv) External sector: This sector is engaged in the export and import (external trade) of goods and services.
 If domestically produced goods and services are sold to the rest of the world, then it is called export.
 If the goods and services are purchased from the rest of the world, then it is called import.

 Q4: Describe the Great Depression of 1929.